strelec/MemoryBeast/README.md

 - Inability to join multiple JSON files together.
 You can have multiple tables available at once (for multiple users / datasets), but you can only select from one at the time.
 - Insert only (warehousing).
 No deletions or updates.

-Server
+Worker
 ===

-To run the server, you have to compile `engine.cpp` first.
-After that is done, you can then run the server:
+To run a worker, you have to compile `engine.cpp` first.
+After that is done, execute:

 ```
 ./engine 5001
 ```

-Here, 5001 is the port number where the instance listens for the input.
+Here, 5001 is the port number where the worker listens for the input.
-If you want to preload the data (to avoid network traffic), you are allowed to specify the second argument, the file name:
+If you want to preload the data (to avoid network traffic), you are allowed to specify the second argument, the file name of the initial set:

 ```
 ./engine 5001 initial.json